Teaching at Purdue

 Freelance Tutor

 Role: Taught math, physics, and chemistry for grades 6 through 12, undergraduate, and graduate students.
+David has been an avid tutor since he was in 7th grade.

 Teaching Training: Courses & Certificates